21st June 2021

 The Sydney Gazette and New South Wales Advertiser (NSW), 2nd August 1817 page 2.

 In the 1930s the story was told of a scandal in Sydney; Captain Debussy (or Major O’Farrell) of the 48th regiment fought a duel with Mr Mountstuart (or Fitzurse), badly injuring him, then ran way into the bush.
 He was shot around 6 years later when troops went to investigate a ‘wild white man’ who had gone ‘native’ and was causing trouble both for the local tribe and for the Australian Agricultural Company.
-The trouble is, there was no mention of it at the time, so maybe it was a mere story!
+The trouble is, there was no mention of it at the time, so maybe it was a fabrication!

 17th Regiment of Foot (Leicestershire)